Alexander4127/bot_deploy/README.md

 There are several files, I will write about the each one.

 1. `main.yml` can be triggered by pushes with tags or pull requests.
 Like the next one, it uses Github Actions and runs two tests.
 The first one is to build an image, and the second is to check the code with a linter.
 2. `publish.yml` is called after achievement all tests.
 It updates the image on the [DockerHub](https://hub.docker.com/repository/docker/alexander4127/bot-deploy).
+I used Github Secrets to save my login and password and apply it to access the website.
 3. `docker-compose.yml` is the most significant file.
 It is on the server, and I do not need it on Github, but I added it to show the code.
 It uses [WatchTower](https://containrrr.dev/watchtower/) to collect the updates in the cycle from the DockerHub.

 As a result, I can clone the repository, make local changes and push them to Github.
 After successful tests, my modifications will be added to the bot functionality.